liv7c/devblog/src/blog/a-practical-introduction-to-code-splitting-in-react.md

 date: 2025-03-26
 topics:
   - react
 description: This post explores different techniques to code-split a React application.
-It includes a code-along Vite and React application to understand better Suspense, the new use hook, and other techniques.
+It includes a code-along Vite and React application to better understand Suspense, React.lazy, React's use hook, and other techniques.
 keywords:
   - react
 ---